amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 idea that there is an existence peculiar to a thing that is irreducible to the thing’s imbrication with human subjectivity.
 It is due to this otherness or wildness, says Thoreau, that things have the power to addle and rearrange thoughts and perceptions.
-In the foreground is a Lucretian figuration of mate- riality as capable of free or aleatory movements; a non-Newtonian picture of
+In the foreground is a Lucretian figuration of materiality as capable of free or aleatory movements; a non-Newtonian picture of

 ***Bennett / STEPS TOWARD AN ECOLOGY OF MATTER Page 349***

-nature as matter-flow, especially as it is developed in the thought of Gilles Deleuze; and the Spinozist idea that bodies have a propensity to form collec- tivities.
+nature as matter-flow, especially as it is developed in the thought of Gilles Deleuze; and the Spinozist idea that bodies have a propensity to form collectivities.
 To illustrate the affinities between organic and inorganic matter, I cite examples from everyday life, or what Thomas Dumm calls “the ordinary,” as well as from fiction, phenomenology, and natural science.

-Thing-power materialism is a speculative onto-story, a rather presumptu- ous attempt to depict the nonhumanity that flows around but also through humans.
-Such a project violates Theodor Adorno’s warning against the vio- lent hubris of Western philosophy, which consistently fails to acknowledge the gap between concept and thing.
+Thing-power materialism is a speculative onto-story, a rather presumptuous attempt to depict the nonhumanity that flows around but also through humans.
+Such a project violates Theodor Adorno’s warning against the violent hubris of Western philosophy, which consistently fails to acknowledge the gap between concept and thing.
 For Adorno, the very most that can be said about the thing is that it refuses to be captured entirely by any concept, that there is always a “nonidentity” between the two.
 A materialism like